adhocteam/homework/hhbuilder/README.md

 The display of the household list is up to you.

-Put the serialized JSON in the provided "debug" DOM element.
+Put the serialized JSON in the provided "debug" DOM element and display that element on submission.

 Don't modify the initial HTML provided.
 (Obviously, you can modify the DOM.)

+The focus here is on the quality of your JavaScript, not the beauty of your design.
+The controls you add around viewing and deleting household members should be usable but need not be much to look at.